What is active wetting?: Driven wetting

 \section{Driven wetting}

 In contrast to relaxational wetting, in \textit{driven wetting} (or \textit{forced wetting}) a global breaking of spatial parity (i.e., reflection symmetry w.r.t.\ a plane orthogonal to the substrate) by external lateral forces or fluxes keeps an entire drop or a single contact line permanently out of equilibrium (see chap.~IV of \cite{Genn1985rmp}, \cite{TeDS1988rpap,SnAn2013arfm,HuSc1971jcis}).
-Mechanical and thermodynamic forces may result from imposed global gradients of pressure, temperature, wettability, potential energy, etc. For instance, drops slide down an ideally smooth incline driven by the downhill force resulting from the gradient in potential energy \cite{PoFL2001prl,EWGT2016prf} (Fig.~\ref{fig:sketch-driven}~(a)).
-Contact lines advance and become transversally unstable due to centrifugal forces for a sessile drop on a spinning substrate \cite{MeJF1989prl}, due to gravity on an incline \cite{DiKo2001prl}, or due to Marangoni forces at the liquid-gas interface caused by an imposed temperature gradient along the substrate \cite{CHTC1990n}.
+Mechanical and thermodynamic forces may result from imposed global gradients of pressure, temperature, wettability, potential energy, etc. For instance, drops slide down an ideally smooth incline driven by the downhill force resulting from the gradient in potential energy \cite{PoFL2001prl,EWGT2016prf,BBDT2025nrp} (Fig.~\ref{fig:sketch-driven}~(a)), or are deformed or dragged along when pending on the outside of a rotating cylinder \cite{Pukh2005smj,GrKe2009pf,LRTT2016pf} (Fig.~\ref{fig:sketch-driven}~(c)).
+Contact lines advance and become transversally unstable due to centrifugal forces for a sessile drop on a spinning substrate \cite{MeJF1989prl} (Fig.~\ref{fig:sketch-driven}~(d)), due to gravity on an incline \cite{DiKo2001prl}, or due to Marangoni forces at the liquid-gas interface caused by an imposed temperature gradient along the substrate \cite{CHTC1990n}.
 Other examples are drops that move due to an imposed gradient in wettability, softness, or humidity \cite{ChWh1992s,BBJG2017eml,ZhQi2022prf,BROW2024epje}.
-Besides imposing the driving force one may also impose the (mean) velocity of the contact line along the substrate, e.g., in the Landau-Levich geometry \cite{RiBo2017aci,TWGT2019prf} (Fig.~\ref{fig:sketch-driven}~(b)) and in Langmuir-Blodgett transfer \cite{Blod1935jacs,KGFT2012njp,OlCA2022cr}, or by inflating/deflating a droplet via a syringe pump \cite{SHNF2021acis}. \footnote{For the radially symmetric set-ups the \enquote{parity breaking} refers to parity along the radial direction, e.g., a centrifugal force resulting in driven spreading or a central in- or outlet forcing advancement or retraction of the circular contact line, respectively.} In the Landau-Levich case a plate is moved out of a liquid bath thereby dragging liquid into a wetting film covering the plate.
-Its thickness depends on the speed of withdrawal -- a phenomenon central to many coating processes \cite{Rusc1985arfm,RiBo2017aci}.
+Besides imposing the driving force one may also impose the (mean) velocity of the contact line along the substrate, e.g., in the Landau-Levich geometry \cite{RiBo2017aci,TWGT2019prf} (Fig.~\ref{fig:sketch-driven}~(b)), for the rotating cylinder (Fig.~\ref{fig:sketch-driven}~(c)), and in Langmuir-Blodgett transfer \cite{Blod1935jacs,SpCR1994el,KGFT2012njp,OlCA2022cr}, or by inflating/deflating a droplet via a syringe pump \cite{LWLH2002acis,PuSe2008l,SHNF2021acis}. \footnote{For the radially symmetric set-ups the \enquote{parity breaking} refers to parity along the radial direction, e.g., a centrifugal force for the drop on a spinning substrate resulting in driven spreading or a central in- or outlet forcing advancement or retraction of the circular contact line, respectively.} In the Landau-Levich case a plate is moved out of a liquid bath thereby dragging liquid into a prolonged foot-like meniscus or wetting film covering the plate.
+The configuration or film thickness depends on the speed of withdrawal -- a phenomenon central to many coating processes \cite{Rusc1985arfm,RiBo2017aci}.